ExgnosisClasses/JavaWeek1/Labs/Lab 7-6 Types/Lab 7-6 Types.md

 ## Lab Objectives

-This lab introduced the Java Interface construct
+This lab introduces the Java Interface construct

 ---
 <br/>